iubh/DLMDSAS01/Tutorials/2024-Parameter-Estimation-Techniques.md

 	* well identified parameters
 * Calculate the joint probability of obtaining the given data
 	* this becomes a function of the parameters
+	* in the case of continuous distributions, take the product of density functions evaluated at the data-points
+* The value of θ where the likelihood is a maximum is our MLE Estimator

 ## MLE Demo
 * notebook